 Schema Markup SEO

-First, Google does have a tool called the Structured Data Markup Helper, which you can use to simply identify and tag elements on your website and therefore have them incorporated with the proper schema vocabulary semantically.
+First, Google has a tool called the Structured Data Markup Helper, which you can use to identify and tag elements on your website and incorporate them with the proper schema vocabulary semantically.

-Secondly, if you are familiar with some basic coding in HTML, you will find it quite easy to incorporate the schema markup into the HTML for your website.
-Tuesday (31)
+Secondly, if you are familiar with some basic coding in HTML, you will find it relatively easy to incorporate schema markup into the HTML for your website.

-The image below from the meatloaf recipe, illustrates how your schema markup will look like and how it will work on a rich snippet.
+The image below from the meatloaf recipe illustrates how your schema markup will look and how it will work on a rich snippet.

 First, you should use the Structured Data Testing Tool.
-This tool allows you to test the correctness of your schema markup for seo and allows you to make changes immediately, in order to repair any errors before deployment of your schema markup.
+This tool allows you to test the correctness of your schema markup for SEO.
+It allows you to make changes immediately to repair any errors before deployment of your schema markup.